dcmoore/JavaSandbox/README.md

 _^^^ (assumes *nix, use `netstat` for windows)_

-The last setup step is to package this application using [maven](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
-To do so, run the following command: `mvn package`
+The last setup step is to build this application using [maven](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).
+To do so, run the following command: `mvn install`

 Now you can run the jar and execute the program: `java -jar target/RabbitMQSandbox-1.0-SNAPSHOT.jar`